 The second part is sitting to develop your concentration practice exclusively for whatever time you can devote to it — 10 minutes, 20 minutes, half an hour, whatever the time is that you have to develop it.
 In this aspect, you are not doing anything, being perfect still and motionless, without thought or fantasy, while directing attention onto one thing, and taking it away from everything else.

 These two aspects are completely interdependent.
 If you are only sitting to practice concentration for a few minutes a day, but the rest of the day you are not paying attention to what you are doing, you will be very slow in developing concentration, and you will never learn to meditate.

 There are many schools and teachers who recommend mindfulness and who teach people to be present and aware, but they do not teach them how to meditate.
 Their students may develop some serenity, but it is superficial.
-It is good to learn mindfulness, but not enough.
-Mindfulness is the kindergarten of Meditation.
-Mindfulness alone cannot penetrate the depths of the mind and access real Meditation.
+It is good to learn mindfulness, but it is not enough.
+Mindfulness is the kindergarten of meditation.
+Mindfulness alone cannot penetrate the depths of the mind and access real meditation.

 As we develop that twofold process, little by little we reach the second stage.
 Here we see that the elephant and the monkey both have little bit of white on them.
 The white indicates some calm, stability.
 This indicates that the mind is starting to settle.
 The grip of thoughts, feelings and tension in the body is starting to release.
 Little by little the mind begins to settle and become calm on occasion.

 At the third stage the white on the elephant and the monkey is even more noticeable.

 At the third and the fourth stages the monk has the rope on the elephant; that shows that we are starting to become aware of the mind more consistently.
 We are starting to have some consciousness of our psychological state throughout the day, not only during our times of meditation, but also throughout the day.
 We are starting to gain control.
 The mind is still wild; it is still ahead of the monk on the path, but we are staring to gain a little control.